laravel/docs/authentication.md

 <a name="login-throttling"></a>
 ### Login Throttling

-If you are using Laravel's built-in `LoginController` class, the `Illuminate\Foundation\Auth\ThrottlesLogins` trait will already be included in your controller.
+If you are using Laravel Jetstream, rate limiting will automatically be applied to login attempts.
 By default, the user will not be able to login for one minute if they fail to provide the correct credentials after several attempts.
 The throttling is unique to the user's username / e-mail address and their IP address.

 <a name="authenticating-users"></a>
 ## Manually Authenticating Users

-Note that you are not required to use the authentication controllers included with Laravel.
-If you choose to remove these controllers, you will need to manage user authentication using the Laravel authentication classes directly.
+Note that you are not required to use the authentication controllers included with Laravel Jetstream.
+If you choose to not use this scaffolding, you will need to manage user authentication using the Laravel authentication classes directly.
 Don't worry, it's a cinch!

 We will access Laravel's authentication services via the `Auth` [facade](/docs/{{version}}/facades), so we'll need to make sure to import the `Auth` facade at the top of the class.
 Next, let's check out the `attempt` method: